Galician language: Official relations between Galicia and the Lusophony

 In 2014, the parliament of Galicia unanimously approved Law 1/2014 regarding the promotion of the Portuguese language and links with the Lusophony.
 Similarly, on 20 October 2016, the city of Santiago de Compostela, the capital of Galicia, approved by unanimity a proposal to become an observer member of the Union of Portuguese-Speaking Capitals (UCCLA).
-Also, on 1 November 2016, the Council of Galician Culture (Consello da Cultura Galega, an official institution of defence and promotion of the Galician culture and language), was admitted as a consultative observer of the Community of Portuguese Speaking Countries (CPLP).
+Also, on 1 November 2016, the Council of Galician Culture (Consello da Cultura Galega, an official institution of defence and promotion of the Galician culture and language), was admitted as a consultative observer of the Community of Portuguese Language Countries (CPLP).
+After that, three more Galician entities have been admitted as consultative observers as well: Galician Academy of the Portuguese Language, Docentes de Português na Galiza and Galician Language Association.

 A "friendship and cooperation" protocol was signed between the Royal Galician Academy (RAG) and the Brazilian Academy of Letters on 10 January 2019.
 Víctor F. Freixanes, president of the RAG, stated during the ceremony that "there is a conscience that the Galician language is part of a family which includes our brothers from Portugal, Brazil, Angola, Cape Verde, Mozambique... a territory full of possibilities also for Galician.
 We always said that Galician is not a regional language, but is in fact part of that international project".